SMRUCC/gcmodeller-developer/docs/source/tools/GCModeller.md

 ---
 title: GCModeller
 tags: [maunal, tools]
-date: 6/13/2016 12:26:37 AM
+date: 7/7/2016 6:51:34 PM
 ---
 # GCModeller [version 1.0.2.3]
-**Module AssemblyName**: file:///F:/GCModeller/GCModeller-x64/GCModeller.exe
+**Module AssemblyName**: file:///G:/GCModeller/manual/bin/GCModeller.exe
-**Root namespace**: LANS.SystemsBiology.GCModeller.CLI
+**Root namespace**: xGCModeller.CLI

 All of the command that available in this program has been list below: